ekrem18/Personnel_Api/readme.md

 <br>
 <br>
 <h3>About My Project</h3>
-<p> As you can see from the ER diagram, this API service project is built upon four different models.
+<p> As you can see from the ER diagram, this API service project is built upon two different models.
 1- JWT is used for encryption.
-2- A permission system is established for pizza orders and the creation of pizzas.
+2- A permission system is established for editing/changing something about personnels.
 3- Logging is implemented. </p>
 <br>
 <br>
 <h3>What is in this api project?</h3>